mbary/prometheus_ai/prometheus_ai/benchmarking/benchmarking.md

 with a strictly defined template for the output, to ensure they produce the expected results.<br>
 Though, theoretically, this is what the Instructor package is supposed to do, inject the tool JSON<br>
 schema into the system prompt.

+### Qwen3 vs Qwen2.5
+It comes as no suprise that the newer release, Qwen3, significantly outperforms the Qwen2.5 family.

 #### Qwen2.5-0.5B-Instruct
 ##### Initial Run